 Wheels, Tires, Rotors, Pads, And Calipers

-With the paint shiny, interior buffed, and the car sitting right, the best part was yet to come.
+With the paint shiny, the interior buffed, and the car sitting right, the best part was yet to come.
 Installing tires, wheels, rotors, and brake calipers are the cherry-on-the-sundae of any build.
-These rotating elements are the automotive “jewelry” which give a car, especially a Corvette, a tailored look.
+These rotating elements are the automotive “jewelry” that give a car, especially a Corvette, a tailored look.

 I gave much thought to my strategy.
 I wanted five-spoke, 18-inch wheels all the way around, but was aware an open design would easily show old rotors and calipers.
 That old hardware hidden from daylight for decades behind the former 17-inch, chromed sawblades would stick out like a sore thumb.
 I decided to take a holistic approach, knowing when the stance was right, a combination of rolling stock upgrades would achieve the look I wanted.

 Again, I gave Rocky Quintus a call at So Cal Vettes and Hot Rods in Lake Elsinore, California and booked some time.
 Rocky lowered the car, and I’m really happy with his work, so I went with him again to complete the car.
 In addition to being a seasoned Corvette tech, his shop is in the Inland Empire, which made it super convenient and eliminates the slog to LA or San Diego.

 I had my heart set on CCW wheels.
 I’ve lusted after the company’s rims for years.
 After a call to the very informative CCW rep Andrew, I decided on a set of 18-inch, SP500 wheels.
 They have the modern, open five-spoke design I wanted, plus a healthy skosh of deep dish rim.
 Perfect for bringing a C4 Corvette into the 21st century.